uv-software/KvaserCAN-Wrapper/README.md

 ## This and That

-The Kvaser CANlib SDK can be downloaded form [Kvaser](https://www.kvaser.com/) website.
+Kvaser´s CANlib SDK can be downloaded form [Kvaser](https://www.kvaser.com/) website.
 Please note the copyright and license agreements.

 ### Licenses